Take photos of your receipts and get up to £50 off your water, gas or electric utility bills or council tax each month with the Zipzero app.

 You’re not able to take out money straight to your bank or PayPal, but you use the money earned to pay off your bills.

-So, instead of cashing out into your bank, you’re able to have the money you earn get deducted from your household bills.
+So, instead of cashing out into your bank, you’re able to have the money you earn get deducted from your household and utility bills.

-Pick from the following types of household bills:
+Pick from the following types of essential monthly bills:

 - Council Tax